HEMI/APL A&MD Seed Grant

 Award recipients will be expected to:

 - Complete the research within one year.
-No-cost extensions will not be offered.
-APL funds must be spent by the end of the federal government fiscal year and must be on trajectory to meet that deadline by August of the given year.
+No-cost extensions will not be offered and funds remaining at the end of the one-year period will be returned to the Institute/APL.

-- Submit a joint proposal for external research funding through HEMI or APL within one year of completion of the project.
+- Submit a proposal for external research funding within one year of completion of the project.

-- Acknowledge the support of HEMI and APL in publications or presentations resulting from this research project.
+- Acknowledge the support of HEMI/APL in publications or presentations as a result of this award.

-- Future Funding and Goals – State how this project will help the proposing team attract new or additional external funding following the HEMI/APL Seed Grant project phase.
-Indicate which funding agencies and programs will be approached with future proposals.
+Future Funding and Goals – State how this project will help the proposing team attract new or additional external funding following the HEMI/APL Seed Grant project phase.
+Which funding agencies and programs will be approached with future proposals?

-- Impact – Describe how this project will impact HEMI, APL and/or the broader Hopkins research community.
-If the proposal involves multiple investigators from either HEMI or APL, one of the investigators from each must be designated as the Principal Investigator, with the remaining investigators as Co-Investigators.
+Impact – Describe how this project will impact HEMI/APL and/or the broader JHU research community.
+If the proposal involves multiple investigators, one of the investigators must be designated as the Principal Investigator, with the remaining investigators as Co-Investigators.

 Deadlines and Evaluation

-Please contact Scott McGhee (email@example.com) if you experience technical difficulties completing your submission or need further help in preparing your proposal.
+Please contact Katie Vaught if you experience technical difficulties completing your submission or need further help in preparing your proposal.